CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 > 1b1.
 Dueue shows an error message<br>
   Use case resumes at step 1

+1c.
+The field(s) provided violate relevant contraints

+> 1c1.
+Dueue shows an error message on the field(s) that violate constraints<br>
+  Use case resumes at step 1

 #### Use case: Add an event

 **MSS**

-1. User requests to add an event by specifying its name, the due date and time in the format of time period, and other fields as optional
+1. User requests to add an event by specifying its name, the starting and ending due dates, and other fields as optional
-2. Dueue shows the added event by name and other fields Use case ends.
+2. Dueue shows the added event by name and other fields<br>
+Use case ends.

 **Extensions**

 1a.
-The given add command input is invalid
+The given add command input format is invalid

 > 1a1.
 Dueue shows an error and a help message on how to add an event<br>
   Use case resumes at step 1

-#### Use case: Delete task(s)
+1b.
+The given starting due date is later than ending due date

+> 1b1.
+Dueue shows an error and a help message on how to properly set due dates for the event<br>
+  Use case resumes at step 1

+1c.
+The field(s) provided violate relevant contraints

+> 1c1.
+Dueue shows an error message on the field(s) that violate constraints<br>
+  Use case resumes at step 1

+#### Use case: Add a task that has duplicate names but with different due date/time and/or under different lists

 **MSS**

-1. User requests to delete tasks by task index/indices
+1. User requests to add a task with duplicate name as current unfinished tasks
-2. Dueue displays the successul message and update current list view Use case ends.
+2. Dueue displays the successul message and update current list view<br>
+Use case ends.

 **Extensions**

 1a.
+The given add command input format is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add an event<br>
+  Use case resumes at step 1

+1b.
+The given task already has an exact unfinished duplicate

+> 1b1.
+Dueue shows an error of failure of adding a duplicate task<br>
+  Use case resumes at step 1

+#### Use case: Add an event that has duplicate names but with different starting and/or ending due date/time and/or under different lists

+**MSS**

+1. User requests to add an event with duplicate name as current unfinished tasks
+2. Dueue displays the successul message and update current list view<br>
+Use case ends.

+**Extensions**

+1a.
+The given add command input format is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add an event<br>
+  Use case resumes at step 1

+1b.
+The given event already has an exact unfinished duplicate

+> 1b1.
+Dueue shows an error of failure of adding a duplicate task<br>
+  Use case resumes at step 1

+#### Use case: Delete task

+**MSS**

+1. User requests to delete a task by task index
+2. Dueue displays the successul message and update current list view<br>
+Use case ends.

+**Extensions**

+1a.
+The given delete command input format is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add an event<br>
+  Use case resumes at step 1

-User input task index/indices contain undefined items.
+1b.
+User input task index contain undefined items.

->1a1.
+>1b1.
 Dueue shows an error message<br>
  Use case resumes at step 1.

-#### Use case: Mark task(s) as finished
+#### Use case: Mark task as finished

 **MSS**

-1. User requests to mark task(s) as finished
+1. User requests to mark task as finished
-2. Dueue displays the successul message and update current list view Use case ends.
+2. Dueue displays the successul message and update current list view<br>
+Use case ends.

 **Extensions**

 1a.
+The given finish command input format is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add an event<br>
+  Use case resumes at step 1

-User input task index/indices contain undefined items.
+1b.
+User input task index contain undefined items.

->1a1.
+>1b1.
 Dueue shows an error message<br>
  Use case resumes at step 1.

+#### Use case: List tasks by list name

+**MSS**

+1. User requests to display tasks under a specific list by providing the list name (case-insensitive)
+2. Dueue shows a list of tasks with task indices<br>
+Use case ends.

+**Extensions**

+1a.
+The given list command input format is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add an event<br>
+  Use case resumes at step 1

+1b.
+The given list name does not exist

+> 1b1.
+Dueue shows an error message <br>
+  Use case resumes at step 1

+#### Use case: Edit the fields of a task

+**MSS**

+1. User requests to edit a task specified by the given task index and provide the details to edit, including Name/Date/Time/Description/Venue/Priority
+2. Dueue shows success message upon editing and update current list view<br>
+Use case ends.

+**Extensions**

+1a.
+The given edit command input format is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add an event<br>
+  Use case resumes at step 1

+1b.
+The given task index is out of range

+> 1b1.
+Dueue shows an error message <br>
+  Use case resumes at step 1

+1c.
+The details to edit is invaid (e.g. starting date later than ending date)

+> 1c1.
+Dueue shows an error message<br>
+  Use case resumes at step 1

+#### Use case: Recategorize a task under another list

+**MSS**

+1. User requests to edit a task specified by the given task index into another list as given by the list name
+2. Dueue shows success message and update current list view<br>
+Use case ends.

+**Extensions**

+1a.
+The given edit command input format is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add an event<br>
+  Use case resumes at step 1

+1b.
+The given task index is out of range

+> 1b1.
+Dueue shows an error message <br>
+  Use case resumes at step 1

+1c.
+The given list name is a new list

+> 1c1.
+Dueue automatically create a new list and put the task inside<br>
+> Use case ends.

+1d.
+The given list name violates the reserved keywords (e.g. list, favorite, all...)

+> 1d1.
+Dueue shows an error message<br>
+  Use case resumes at step 1

+#### Use case: Mark a task as favorite/unfavorite

+**MSS**

+1. User requests to mark a task specified by the given task index as favorite/unfavorite
+2. Dueue shows success message and update current list view<br>
+Use case ends.

+**Extensions**

+1a.
+The given edit command input format is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add an event<br>
+  Use case resumes at step 1

+1b.
+The given task index is out of range

+> 1b1.
+Dueue shows an error message<br>
+  Use case resumes at step 1

 #### Use case: View help message